pdzaffina/devops_learning_path/Book_Study_The_Unicorn_Project.md

   * Up 2 levels, over 2 levels, down 2 levels just to talk to an engineer
 * "You can't do anything without first convincing a bunch of steering committees and architects or having to fill out a bunch of forms or work with three or four different teams who each have their own priorities.
 Everything is by committee.
-No one can make decisions, and implement- ing even the smallest thing seems to require consensus from everyone."
+No one can make decisions, and implementing even the smallest thing seems to require consensus from everyone."
 * PRD - Product Requirements Document
   * Still make sense?
 We can prototype faster
   * balanced approach - helps to clarify BU thinking